felipereed/PlanMyTrip/README.md

 The website will have the following capabilities:
 1. Provide the user recommendations for a day in the city including meals, museums, and parks.
 2. The recommendations will include information such as an image, an address, a phone number and/or a website link.
-3. The recommendations will be from the restaurants, museums, and categories.
+3. The recommendations will be from the restaurants, museums, and other categories.

 - **Post-MVP**:
 1. Add additional recommendation categories such as bars, art galleries, and outdoor activities.